MateuszMachowina/python-apps/WoT Assistant Pro/readme.md

 3. **Once finished**, your ready-to-use `wot_assistant.exe` will be located in the newly created `dist` folder.

-⚠️ **Crucial:** Move the `.exe` file wherever you like, but always remember to keep your `.env` file in the exact same folder next to it!
+(Note: Move the `.exe` file wherever you like, but always remember to keep your `.env` and `.db` file in the exact same folder next to it!
+Just make a shortcut to it and place it in your preferred place.)

 ## 💬 Notes